Calvin-Aziszam-S/Python-for-Data-Science-EDA-KMeans-Clustering/README.md

 The Implementation of Exploratory Data Analysis (EDA) and K-Means Clustering in Python using Jupyter Notebook.

-This implementation uses a study case where we need to select a country that needs the most financial aid using the clustering method to recommend the company.
+This implementation uses a case study where we need to select the countries most need financial assistance according to their socioeconomic factor using a clustering method to be recommended to companies.